-How to Make Your Own Sourdough Starter From Scratch
+How to Make Sourdough Starter From Scratch: Easy Step-by-Step Recipe

-- A large, glass, air-tight glass container.
-We used a 2-liter flip-top container, or about a half-gallon.
+- A large, air-tight glass container.
+We used a 2-liter flip-top container, though a half-gallon mason jar works perfectly too.

 - A mixing bowl